HackRU/sledge/docs/Contributing.md

 ## Tests

 We use mocha for unit tests and both the client and server.
-Use `gulp test` to run both client and server tests.
+Use `make test` to run both client and server tests.
 When testing the server we look for `*.test.ts` files (after they're compiled into js), and on the client all files to test must be listed in an array in `static/testrunner.js`.